worldwidecode/worldwidecode.github.io/content/posts/24-01 Leverage what you already are.md

 **Once you understand your risk profile, you can better assess how to *balance your workload.***

 Let me explain using an equation (for visualization, not mathematical purposes):
-`Your growth workload = (risk propensity * relative output of the percentage of time spent on work you feel comfortable doing) / (risk propensity * relative output of the percentage of time spent on work you feel uncomfortable doing)`
+`Your growth workload = (risk factor * relative output of the percentage of time spent on work you feel comfortable doing) / (risk factor * relative output of the percentage of time spent on work you feel uncomfortable doing)`

 **People don't operate in extremes; we must find *balance.***